andersgom/norep-app/README.md

 ### **The idea**

-After training via Zoom for months, I noticed that fitness coaches had a limited visilibity through the webcam (especially during group classes).
+After training via Zoom for months, I noticed that fitness coaches had limited visibility through the webcam (especially during group classes).
+This app is meant to be a tool for fitness professionals that, during online classes, will allow them to spot bad practices in real time and improve the performance of their coachees.

-This app is meant to be a tool for fitness professionals that, during online classes, that will allow them to spot bad practices in real time and improve the performance of their coachees.
+This project is powered by the amazing technology of [Mediapipe](https://mediapipe.dev/).

 Check the presentation [here](####).